-But what about those other purported advantages of ETFs, namely tax efficiency and lower fees?
+But what about those other purported advantages of ETFs: tax efficiency and lower fees?
 Shouldn't those translate into a slight performance advantage over traditional index funds?
-Well, some new research from Morningstar and The Wall Street Journal has shown that when it comes to real-life returns, ETFs have actually performed worse than index mutual funds.
+Some 2007 research from Morningstar and The Wall Street Journal showed that when it came to real-life returns, ETFs actually performed worse than index mutual funds.

-Morningstar looked at several of the biggest and most popular index funds and ETFs in several different categories and found that, almost across the board, the biggest, lowest-cost index funds, such as those offered by Fidelity and Vanguard, outperformed the corresponding ETFs.
+Morningstar looked at several of the biggest and most popular index funds and ETFs in several different categories.
+Almost across the board, the biggest, lowest-cost index funds, such as those offered by Fidelity and Vanguard, outperformed the corresponding ETFs.
 In fact, the index funds outperformed in 34 of the 40 time periods studied, including all of the one-year, three-year, and 10-year after-tax categories.
-And this study didn't even take into consideration the commissions ETF investors incurred each time they trade their shares, which means that frequent traders may very likely be digging themselves into a greater hole compared with holders of traditional index funds.
+And this study didn't even take into consideration the commissions ETF investors incurred each time they traded their shares.
+Frequent traders may very likely be digging themselves into an even deeper hole, compared with holders of traditional index funds.